5l1v3r1/dashboard-3/readme.md

     $ npm install @userdashboard/dashboard
     $ echo "require('@userdashboard/dashboard').start(__dirname)" > main.js
     $ node main.js

-# Configuration

-Dashboard hashes passwords, usernames and account reset codes with random salts.
-Some other fields are hashed with a fixed salt that allows the hashed value to still determine uniqueness and existance.
-Each Dashboard server must create its own fixed salt.

-        $ node
-        > const bcrypt = require('bcryptjs')
-        > bcrypt.genSaltSync(4)

-If you are hosting Dashboard on Heroku you will need to escape the `$` with `/` on the CLI when setting

-        heroku config:add BCRYPT_FIXED_SALT=\$02\$04\$xxxxxxx

 Check the `env.txt` or online documentation for more configuration variables.